ibm-cloud-docs/solution-tutorials/resource-sharing.hidden.md

 ### {{site.data.keyword.at_short}}
 {: #resource-sharing-security-at}

 All {{site.data.keyword.cloud_notm}} services produce events for security-related actions.
 They are logged into {{site.data.keyword.at_short}} instances.
-By utilzing {{site.data.keyword.atracker_short}} Event Routing, the security records can be centralized to one or few instances with either event search (logdna) or {{site.data.keyword.cos_short}} as storage options.
+By utilizing {{site.data.keyword.atracker_short}}, the security records can be centralized to one or few instances with either event search (logdna) or {{site.data.keyword.cos_short}} as storage options.
 By aggregating all records in one location, security events can be easily correlated and thereby increasing insights into incidents or even allowing an earlier detection.

 ## Sharing of network resources